remyhunt/vsc-html-modern/README.md

 ## Visual Studio Code Modern HTML Boilerplate

-a featureful html boilerplate updated the 2021 web.
+A featureful html boilerplate updated 2021 web standards.
+This extension was inspired by a [blog post](https://www.matuzo.at/blog/html-boilerplate/) These are all common practices, but the writer of this post elegantly published the markup with details and justification line-by-line.
+I highly recommend visiting that post.

 # Usage
 Start typing 'html*' in an HTML file and select the snippet from the menu in order